Woodlands MRT station: Thomson–East Coast Line

 Woodlands station was first announced to interchange with the 22-station Thomson line (TSL) on 29 August 2012.
 Contract T203 for the design and construction of Woodlands Station was awarded to GS Engineering & Construction Corp at S$292 million (US$ million) in October 2013.
 The contract includes the construction for the associated cut-and-cover tunnels.
 Earlier in July, another S$421 million (US$ million) contract, for the construction of bored tunnels connecting from Woodlands Station to Mandai Depot via Woodlands South station, was awarded to Shanghai Tunnel Engineering Co.
 Ltd.

 Construction of the TSL began with a groundbreaking ceremony held at the Woodlands station construction site on 27 June 2014.
 On 15 August 2014, the LTA further announced that TSL would merge with the Eastern Region line to form the Thomson–East Coast line (TEL).
 Woodlands station would be part of the proposed line.
 The station would be constructed as part of Phase 1 (TEL1), consisting of three stations from Woodlands North to Woodlands South.
 Construction was expected to be completed in 2019.

-The TEL station was constructed at a site near the operational NSL station with complex soil conditions.
+The TEL station was constructed near the operational NSL station with complex soil conditions.
 There were also future developments planned for the site.
 Arup, the consultant for TEL1, recommended the realignment of the northern end of the station.
 While allowing a shorter linkway for commuters transferring between the two lines, it avoided the risks of tunnelling under the live substations (which were relocated for the construction) powering the NSL station and the bus interchange.